combattingbias/combattingbias.huygens.knaw.nl/docs/about/mission.md

 ## What's the Buzz about Bias?
 We take **bias** centrally as a concept to approach more responsible research practices within the SSH, because it is the foundation in which many of the concerns within data ethics are rooted.
 Data is not neutral – it is _always_ biased – and by analysing this ‘bias’, we can begin to understand the significance and impacts of our data(sources).
 By scrutinising the concept of bias itself, therefore, we can use bias as a category of analysis, a lens, to address a whole host of ethical concerns when creating and using data.
 This attention to bias is so important because it grounds us to a method of research that is rooted in care and respect, which is precisely what is necessary when working with data, as it represents living things that require this care.

 Bias is already a widely used term in the context of creating, identifying and analysing data: it has become a real buzzword, especially in recent times with the quick development of AI tools.
-The [EU AI Act](https://artificialintelligenceact.eu/), for example, mentions ‘bias’ 25 times, but never provides an explanation of what it means exactly, nor what ‘bias correction’ should look like.
+The [**EU AI Act**](https://artificialintelligenceact.eu/){:target="_blank"}, for example, mentions ‘bias’ 25 times, but never provides an explanation of what it means exactly, nor what ‘bias correction’ should look like.
 Once we understand bias (in all its forms), it becomes less daunting to critically engage with it – this is why we believe it’s necessary to dive into the concept of bias.

-For more on our conceptualisation of bias, see [_On Bias_](/bias/onbias).
+For more on our conceptualisation of bias, see **[_On Bias_](/bias/onbias){:target="_blank"}**.

 ## Why Datasets?